jippi/dottie/README.md

 # Print the file (but pretty)
 dottie --file env.test print --pretty

-# Change the "my_int" key to a non-number
+# Change the "PORT" value to a "test" (a non-number).
-# NOTE: the comments are kept even if they are omitted here
+# NOTE: the comments are kept in the file, even if they are omitted here
-dottie --file env.test set my_int test
+dottie --file env.test set PORT test

-# Test validation again
+# Test validation again (it now fails)
 dottie --file env.test validate

+# Fix the port value
+dottie --file env.test set PORT 3306

+# Create a new key/value pair in a group named "database"
+# NOTE: the group will be created on-demand if it does not exists
+dottie --file env.test set \
+  --group database \
+  --comment 'the hostname to the database' \
+  DB_HOST "db"

+# Create a "DB_PORT" key pair in the same "database" group as before
+# NOTE: this value refer to the 'PORT' key we set above via interpolation
+dottie --file env.test set \
+  --group database \
+  --comment 'the port for the database' \
+  --comment '@dottie/validate number' \
+  DB_PORT '${PORT}'

+# Print the file again
+dottie --file env.test print --pretty

+# Disable the DB_PORT key
+dottie --file env.test disable DB_PORT

+# Print the file again
+# NOTE: the DB_PORT key/value is now gone
+dottie --file env.test print --pretty

+# Print the file again, but include commented disabled keys
+dottie --file env.test print --pretty --include-commented

+# Enable the DB_PORT key again
+dottie --file env.test enable DB_PORT
 ```

 ## Install